 Canadian Forest Service Publications

 Evaluation of microclimatic factors affecting ascospore release of Gremmeniella abietina var. balsamea.
 1990.
-Laflamme, G.; Archambault, L. Canadian Journal of Plant Pathology 12: 190-194.
+Laflamme, G.; Archambault, L. Can.
+J. Plant Pathol.
+12: 190-194.

 Catalog ID: 21249

 CFS Availability: PDF (request by e-mail)